PrabhuLab/ml-crystals/packages/crystract/README.md

 operations.
 It also includes tools to calculate interatomic distances, identify bonded pairs using various algorithms (Minimum Distance, Brunner’s, Hoppe’s), determine nearest neighbor counts, and calculate bond angles.
+All data is extracted into nested data.tables, which can then be exported as an R Data Structure (RDS) or folders of .csv files.
 The package is designed to facilitate the preparation of crystallographic data for further analysis, including machine learning applications in materials science.